jjc385/6A/README.md

 #### Winter 2017 Changelog

+* Experiment 7 (dynamic torque and rotation)
+  * No changes to pedagogy
+  * As has been the case in recent years, we do not recommend completing the gyroscope and precession section
+* Experiment 6 (biceps muscle model)
+  * Replaced old version with Jared's revised version
+    * Includes warm-up exercises introducing torque
+	* Much more inquiry-based than old version
+	* Received positive feedback from TAs during 2016Fall and 2017Winter
 * Experiment 5 (momentum and impulse)
   * Had the students find impulse via capstone in the procedure and via excel in the mills (used to be the other way around)